Remortgaging Into Retirement

 Yes, you can still remortgage with certain lenders.
 However, you will still need to prove you can afford the monthly repayments on the mortgage, which becomes more difficult if you’re not receiving income from employment.

 Most lenders will accept pension income as an income type when deciding whether to approve your application.
-But there are different types of pension income, and not all lenders will consider them all.
+However, there are different types of pension income, and not all lenders will consider them.

-Almost all will include your State Pension, company pension, or private pension.
-Not all lenders will include a self-invested personal pension (SIPP) or a drawdown pension that you manage yourself.
+Almost all lenders will include your State, company, or private pension.
+Not all lenders will include a self-invested personal pension (SIPP) or a drawdown pension you manage yourself.
 This can make it more difficult to prove that you can afford to remortgage.

 What is the maximum age for remortgaging?